miragejs/miragejs/README.md

 Ember Pretenderify may be for you!
 It lets you share your [Pretender](https://github.com/trek/pretender) server in both development and in testing.
 It only uses Pretender if you're not in production and if you're not proxying to an explicit API server via `ember serve --proxy`.

+> Note: this is still experimental.
+Some shorthands currently only work with AMS-style responses, and some assets will be make it into production, albeit ignored.
+Eventually these will be fixed.

 ## Installation

 Uninstall `ember-cli-pretender` if you're already using it.
 Then run